18 Jul

 Picture credit is by Reza Akram 2013.
 More of his Angampora Martial Art Combat pictures are found at the website link below.
 Reza Akram’s internet bio states that he, “has covered most of the globe for National Geographic magazine.”

-Angampora Martial Art Combat, according to legend and oral history, is a style of combat passed down through the generations for at least 30,000 years in Sri Lanka.
+Angampora Martial Art Combat, according to legend and oral history, is a style of combat passed down through the generationsthose people that are born and living at about the same time, regarded collectively; usually a generation within families is considered about 20 years for at least 30,000 years in Sri Lanka.
 Follow this link to see more pictures and learn more about this unique cultural style of combat.
 You may need to copy (Control C) and paste (Control V) the link into your browser in order to access it.

 This particular article, which includes the Angampora Martial Art Combat pictures, is authored by Amanda Golden.
 She points out that the ancient movements pictured are staged, but some of the staged movements look similar, and appear (in some ways) to be models of what today’s Yoga practitioners are teaching.